Why Are Research Data Managed and Reused?

 According to the guidelines published by the Finnish Advisory Board on Research Integrity (TENK), responsible conduct of research entails that data acquisition, as well as research and evaluation methods used, are in line with scientific research criteria and are ethically sound.
 Data created from research should also be stored according to the standards established for scientific knowledge.

-The Academy of Finland requires that grant applicants describe their data collection methods and data management plans in their research plan.
+The Research Council of Finland requires that grant applicants describe their data collection methods and data management plans in their research plan.
 The data management plan describes how the research project collects and uses data, and how the data are stored and made available to other researchers after the research has been completed.

 Other major research funders that require grant applicants to include a data management plan in funding applications include Koneen Säätiö, the Finnish Work Environment Fund and the Finnish Foundation for Alcohol Studies.
 The Finnish Funding Agency for Innovation (Tekes) requires that data created from research funded by it be managed in a way that allows efficient use of the data in the future.
 The Horizon 2020 guidelines by the European Commission make Open Research Data the default, placing emphasis on producing FAIR data, that is data which are Findable, Accessible, Interoperable and Re-usable.

 Archiving research data constitutes academic credit for researchers.
-The Academy of Finland, the Finnish Advisory Board on Research Integrity, and Universities Finland (UNIFI) have jointly drafted a template for a researcher's curriculum vitae.
+The Research Council of Finland, the Finnish Advisory Board on Research Integrity, and Universities Finland (UNIFI) have jointly drafted a template for a researcher's curriculum vitae.
 In the template, the production and distribution of research data is included as a credit in the section scientific and societal impact of research.
 Some international science publishers have policies where access to data is a mandatory condition of publication.

 Citations to archived data also constitute significant potential credit.
 Research publications where the data that form the basis to the findings are archived receive more citations that publications based on data that are not shared.
 This is due to the fact that when researchers use archived data for new research, they also often cite, in addition to the research data itself, the publications of the original data creators.